qvest-digital/simple-module/README.md

 `SimpleModule.connect` can mount plugins and extensions to components.

-`module.triggerHandler 'type', [args]` triggers a custom event and returns the return value of the last callback

 #### Simple localisation support

 The `Module.i18n` object is used to store localised resources (key-value pairs), for example: